triSYCL/sycl/README.md

-# SYCL for Vitis 2022.2: experimental melting pot with Intel oneAPI DPC++ SYCL and triSYCL for AMD FPGA and AIE CGRA
+# SYCL for Vitis: experimental melting pot with Intel oneAPI DPC++ SYCL and triSYCL for AMD FPGA and AIE CGRA

 This project is about assessing the viability of unifying 2 of the current open-source implementations of the SYCL standard